UoA-eResearch/resbaz/cod.md

 **Video/audio recording policy**

-We will be recording some of the ResBaz 2021 : Pick n Mix sessions using virtual meeting software (e.g. Zoom).
+We will be recording some of the ResBaz 2022 sessions using virtual meeting software (e.g. Zoom).
 These recordings may be shared online by the Research Bazaar team.

 If you do not wish to be recorded, please consider the following measures: